 Group retirement plans like Group RRSPs, Defined Contribution Pensions and Deferred Profit Sharing Plans are great for members for a lot of reasons like matching contributions from the employer, lower management fees and the automation of savings through payroll deductions.

 One of the biggest challenges I hear over and over again is that investors are having difficulty making investment decisions.
 Investing can be confusing, intimidating and overwhelming but it does not have to be that way.
-With group retirement plans, my suggesting is to simplify so here’s my top investment tips for group plans.
+With group retirement plans, my suggestion is to simplify so here are my top investment tips for group plans.

 Passive investors should use the asset allocation funds

-All you have to do with Asset Allocation Funds is choose the right fund based on your risk tolerance, time horizon and investment objectives.
-The funds are hands off because you don’t have to worry about managing the portfolio because the funds automatically rebalanced from time to time.
+All you have to do with Asset Allocation Funds is to choose the right fund based on your risk tolerance, time horizon, and investment objectives.
+The funds are hands-off because you don’t have to worry about managing the portfolio because the funds automatically rebalanced from time to time.

-Even with this hands off approach, members should review their risk profile from time to time to see if the fund they have still matches their circumstances.
+Even with this hands-off approach, members should review their risk profile from time to time to see if the fund they have still matched their circumstances.

 Look for the lower fees

 Investors go to great lengths to try and improve the performance of their investments.
 In some cases, they hire financial advisors to invest for them.
 In other cases, they try to use research to give them the edge when picking the next winning stock or investment.
 Some people spend a lot of time trying to predict the direction of the economy, gold prices, interest rates, and the stock market.
 And, of course, many investors seek hot tips or ‘insider information’ from people they trust.

 Sadly, despite all the effort, very few investors ever find a competitive edge with these strategies.
 Even worse is the fact that investors tend to ignore the one key to giving them a true competitive advantage when it comes to investing successfully: Reducing the fees they pay.
 In fact, fees are one of the biggest determinants of performance, and investors have more control over fees than they think.